sunnad99/healthcare-call-bot/README.md

 4. Install the dependencies by running
    `pip install -r requirements.txt`

+5. Make sure to create a `.env` file and add the following variables:

+   - EMAIL -> Provided by hospital CRM
+   - PASSWORD -> Provided by hospital CRM
+   - USER_KEY -> Base64 encoded string of your IPV4 address (could be set as a blank string too)
+   - BLAND_API_KEY -> API key from the bland.ai website

-5. Run the application by running
+6. Run the application by running
    `python app.py`

 **NOTE:** The API will be able to run and create the pathways but the webhook calls will not work as the webhook URL will be localhost.
 To test the webhook calls, you will need to deploy the application to a server.
 For this, you can use Render.com (or any other hosting service).